github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll.md

   ```
 3. To preview your site, in your web browser, navigate to `http://localhost:4000`.

+{% note %}
+**Note**: If you are using Ruby 3.0 and Jekyll v4.2.x or older, you will need to add the gem "webrick" to your project's Gemfile and run `bundle install`
+{% endnote %}

 ## Updating the {% data variables.product.prodname_pages %} gem

 Jekyll is an active open source project that is updated frequently.
 If the `github-pages` gem on your computer is out of date with the `github-pages` gem on the {% data variables.product.prodname_pages %} server, your site may look different when built locally than when published on {% data variables.product.product_name %}.
 To avoid this, regularly update the `github-pages` gem on your computer.